 5.3.1 The purpose of seeking references is to allow the School to obtain factual information to support appointment decisions.
 T he School will obtain references on short listed applicants prior to interview where possible, this allows any concerns raised to be explored further with the referee and taken up with the candidate at interview.
 Please note that no questions will be asked about health or medical fitness prior to any offer of employment being made.

 5.3.2.
 All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
 One of the references must be from the applicant's current or most recent employer.
-If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children.
+If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children, if applicable.
 Neither referee should be a relative or someone known to the applicant solely as a friend.

 5.3.3 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
 Referees will also be asked to confirm that the applicant has not been radicalised so that they do not support terrorism or any form of "extremism" (see the definition of "extremism" at section 7 below).
 All referees will be sent a copy of the job description for the role for which the applicant has applied.
 If the referee is a current or previous employer, they will also be asked to confirm the following: